-In December 2020, the Company entered into the Agreement and Plan of Merger and Reorganization (the "Myst Merger Agreement"), by and among the Company, Flatiron Merger Sub I, Inc. ("Merger Sub"), Flatiron Merger Sub II, LLC ("Merger LLC"), a direct, wholly-owned subsidiary of the Company, Myst Therapeutics, Inc. ("Myst"), and Timothy Langer, the sole common stockholder of Myst ("Langer").
+In December 2020, the Company entered into the Agreement and Plan of Merger and Reorganization (the "Myst Merger Agreement"), by and among the Company, Flatiron Merger Sub I, Inc. ("Merger Sub"), Flatiron Merger Sub II, LLC ("Merger LLC"), a direct, wholly-owned subsidiary of the Company, Myst, and Timothy Langer, the sole common stockholder of Myst ("Langer").
 Pursuant to the Myst Merger Agreement, the business combination (the "Merger") was effected in two steps.
 The first step was the merger of Merger Sub with and into Myst.
 The second step was the merger of Myst with and into Merger LLC.
-The Merger closed on December 14, 2020, and the effective date of the Merger was January 20, 2021 As a result of the Merger, the separate existences of Merger Sub and Myst ceased, and Merger LLC became the Company's wholly-owned subsidiary.
+The Merger closed on December 14, 2020, and the effective date of the Merger was January 20, 2021.
+As a result of the Merger, the separate existences of Merger Sub and Myst ceased, and Merger LLC became the Company's wholly-owned subsidiary.

-Pursuant to the Myst Merger Agreement, on December 15, 2020, the Company paid the former equity holders of Myst, (the "Myst Holders"), a one-time up-front payment of \$9.0 million in cash.
+Pursuant to the Myst Merger Agreement, on December 15, 2020, the Company paid the former equity holders of Myst, (the "Myst Holders"), a onetime up-front payment of \$9.0 million in cash.
 The Company paid an additional cash consideration of \$1.0 million to the Myst Holders on June 14, 2022.
 The Company also issued Langer up to 725,920 shares of the Company's common stock.
-Of these shares, 362,960 shares of the Company's common stock were issued upon the closing of the Merger and the remaining 362,960 shares of the Company's common stock were held in escrow with 25% vesting in December of each year that Langer remains an employee of the Company.
-As of June 30, 2023, Langer is still employed by the Company and 181,480 shares of the Company's common stock to be released in equal annual installments over the next 1.5 years based on his continued employment.
-This restricted equity grant is accounted for as a compensatory arrangement under ASC 718 as continued service is required under the agreement.
+Of these shares, 362,960 shares of the Company's common stock were issued upon the closing of the Merger and the remaining 362,960 shares of the Company's common stock were held in escrow with 25% vesting in December of each year that Langer remains with the Company.
+As of March 31, 2024, Langer is an advisor to the Company and 272,220 shares of the Company's common stock have vested and been released from escrow with the remaining 90,740 shares of the Company's common stock to be released at the end of 2024.
+This restricted equity grant is accounted for as a compensatory arrangement under ASC Topic 718, Compensation - Stock Compensation ("ASC 718") as continued service is required under the agreement.